-No. A filter is an effect added to your video clip to edit its appearance like color and tone.
+A filter and overlay are two different editing techniques.
+A filter is an effect added to your video clip to edit its appearance like color and tone.
 An overlay does not change the appearance of your video but adds another layer to it.
-Both filters and overlays are available on Clipchamp for free and paid Clipchamp users to enjoy while editing.
+Try editing with filters and overlays using our online video editor or the Clipchamp Windows video editor app.

 Is a video overlay transparent?

 Video overlays aren’t see-through layers, but you can edit the transparency of your asset to make it look like a transparent overlay.
 Just drag the transparency slider in the adjust colors tab on the property panel to the right to make your asset more see-through.

 Green screen is a filter, not an overlay.
 If you would like to make green screen filter an overlay, just layer two assets on top of each other on the timeline.

 Elevate your editing skills and make your videos look more professional with the picture-in-picture video format in Clipchamp.